Dini-49149/skew-correction-KYC-Documents/README.md

 Steps to skew correction are as follows.

-1. Load the image and resize it to a particular size that will help to choose best connected component further
+1. Load the image and resize it to a particular size that will help to choose best connected component further:
     ```
     img='passport_front_copy.jpg'
     image = cv2.imread(img)
     image = cv2.resize(image, (600, 400))
     ```

-2. Do the Image preprocessing to get more visible clear text on plane background
+2. Do the Image preprocessing to get more visible clear text on plane background:
     ```
     gray = image_processing_passport_front(image). # look at the code for image preprocessing
     ```

-3. Convert the image to binary 0 or 1
+3. Convert the image to binary 0 or 1:
     ```
     (thresh, image_binary) = cv2.threshold(gray,0, 255, cv2.THRESH_BINARY | cv2.THRESH_OTSU).
     ```
-4. Do block segmentation and text descrimination using [pythonRLSA](https://pypi.org/project/pythonRLSA/)
+4. Do block segmentation and text descrimination using [pythonRLSA](https://pypi.org/project/pythonRLSA/):
     ```
     from pythonRLSA import rlsa
     image_rlsa_horizontal = rlsa.rlsa(image_binary, True, False,30)
     ```

-5. Inverse the binary image using opencv thresh_binary_inv method which we can extract the stats of that component
+5. Inverse the binary image using opencv thresh_binary_inv method which we can extract the stats of that component:
     ```
     (thresh, image_rlsa_horizontal_inv) = cv2.threshold(image_rlsa_horizontal,0, 255, cv2.THRESH_BINARY_INV | cv2.THRESH_OTSU)
     ```
-6. Applying opencv [connectedComponentsWithStats](https://www.pyimagesearch.com/2021/02/22/opencv-connected-component-labeling-and-analysis/) method to obtain the stats of each connected component
+6. Applying opencv [connectedComponentsWithStats](https://www.pyimagesearch.com/2021/02/22/opencv-connected-component-labeling-and-analysis/) method to obtain the stats of each connected component:
     ```
     output = cv2.connectedComponentsWithStats(image_rlsa_horizontal_inv, 4, cv2.CV_32S)
     (numLabels, labels, stats, centroids) = output